UgbabeMark/EFS-Filesystem-Deployment/README.md

   Ensure that the instances are associated with the security group created for EFS.

-  Reapet the EC2 creation step for second Instance.
+  Repeat the EC2 creation step for the second Instance.

    ![Enrollment](Images/ec2.png)

-  Create each instance in a different subnet and select exsiting security group and choose the one you created for EFS.
+  Create each instance in a different subnet select the existing security group and choose the one you created for EFS.

   Launch Instance.